-- In AS, m (artificial) ants concurrently build a tour of the TSP. - Initially, ants are put on randomly chosen cities. - At each construction step, ant k applies a probabilistic action choice rule, called random proportional rule, to decide which city to visit next.
+- In AS, m (artificial) ants concurrently build a tour of the TSP. - Initially, ants are put on randomly chosen cities. - Random proportional rule - At each construction step, ant k applies a probabilistic action choice rule, called random proportional rule, to decide which city to visit next.